 Can we just agree that half the pleasure of a frittata is just saying it?!
 And the pleasure of this Kale & Mushroom Frittata extends beyond the name.
 It’s hearty, healthy and so filling!

 I like to make mine by blending the eggs in a blender with unsweetened almondmilk, salt and pepper.
 And then I usually vary the vegetables depending on what I have on hand.
 Throw it all in a cast iron and into the oven, and you’ve got a big breakfast that can easily feed 6 people!

 Add a side of toasted sourdough next to that and I’m one happy camper.
 That Target trip beforehand I’m sure helped with my mood too!

 How to Make Kale and Mushroom Frittata (1 min.)

 This blog post was sponsored by So Delicious Dairy Free Organic Almondmilk.
-Check them out at your local Target store, and grab the 20% coupon from the Cartwheel app now through 3/17/18.
+Check them out at your local Target store.
 You already have a Target trip planned in the next 7 days anyways, and you know it.

 - 8 eggs

 - 1/2 cup unsweetened almond milk

 - 1 Tbsp olive oil

 - 1 garlic clove, minced